semmons98/semmons98.github.io/README.md

 *SES 421: Foundations of Planetary Science*

 and I am a TA for 2 sections of:
-*AST 111: Introduction to Solar Systems Astronomy, Lab*.
+*AST 111: Introduction to Solar Systems Astronomy, Lab*